-- Jennifer Garcia, independent journalist, Houston
+- Katja Ridderbusch, independent journalist, Atlanta

 If you haven’t joined yet, see what member benefits you’re missing out on: Access to more than 50 journals and databases, tip sheets and articles from your colleagues on how they’ve reported stories, conferences, workshops, online training, reporting guides and more.
 Join AHCJ today to get a wealth of support and tools to help you.